Statement and Vita by Peter M. Eller

-In short, I am exploring the Growth in all spectra that exist in the world around us, and I attempt to build a pictorial space of it in my artwork.
+In short, I am discovering the Growth in all of the spectrums it exists in the world around us, and attempt to build a pictorial space of it in my artwork.

-Later I relocated to Germany where the philosophy of the Abstract Art made by Kandinsky strongly influenced my art, which became more “Figurative Abstract Expressionism”.
+After all, I relocated to Germany where the philosophy of the Abstract Art made by Kandinsky strongly influenced my work, which became more “Figurative Abstract Expressionism”.
 I participated in many solo, group and gallery shows in Munich and around the State of Bayern.

-With that experience in 1991 I arrived in the United States of America, where San Francisco became my home.
+With that experience in 1991 I arrive to United States of America, where San Francisco became my home.

-I was fascinated with the melting pod of cultures from around the world experiencing the diversity of everyday life, affecting the way I see the world and the art world in particular the philosophy of the Abstract Expressionists like W. De Kooning and H. Hofmann.
+I was fascinated of the malting pod of cultures from around the world experiencing the diversity of everyday life, affecting the way I see the world and the art world in particular the philosophy of the Abstract Expressionists like W. De Kooning and H. Hofmann.

 That brought me to take my Bachelors and Masters degrees at the San Francisco Art Institute.
-I expended my art world closely studying Marcel Duchamp, the philosophy of L. Wittgenstein, J. Derrida, J. Lacan, and Merleau-Ponty.
-The works of W. De Kooning, H. Hofmann, J. Jones, J. Pollock, J Beuys…and more that they became corner stones to built my visual language.
+I expended my art world closely studying Marcel Duchamp, the philosophy of L. Wittgenstein, J. Lacan, and Merleau-Ponty.
+The works of J. Jones, J. Pollock, P. Guston, A. Warhol, J Beuys, …and more that they became corner stones to build my visual language.

-Now I am developing my art leaning sometimes to be more expressionistic or more polyphonic without destroying the concept.
-That is giving me more freedom to shift from one space to another, merging them to unite the wholeness of the work.
-The use of oil paint help me to create “an invitation to the depth” by employing smooth and heavy brushwork and palette knife accents…The work speaks by itself.
-Welcome.
+My artwork now is leaning sometimes to be more expressionistic or more polyphonic without destructing the concept.
+That is giving me more freedom to shift from one space to another, merging them to unite the fragments into to the wholeness.